norweeg/self-hosted-docker-server-templates/README.md

 The Traefik documentation is pretty clear and has examples, so my annotations regarding it will be brief.
 They even provide a short ["cookbook" of example configurations](https://docs.traefik.io/user-guide/examples/)

+### Adding a login prompt to services which do not come with their own

+Not every service comes with its own login page to protect it from unauthorized access, but don't worry!
+Traefik lets you add one by adding the traefik.frontend.auth.basic.users, traefik.frontend.auth.basic.usersFile, traefik.frontend.auth.digest.users, or traefik.frontend.auth.digest.usersFile labels to a container.
+These labels rely on the output of [htpasswd](https://httpd.apache.org/docs/2.4/programs/htpasswd.html) and [htdigest](https://httpd.apache.org/docs/2.4/programs/htdigest.html) respectively, so if you don't have them installed, you will need to install them first.
+On Ubuntu-like Linux distros, you would run `sudo apt-get install apache2-utils`

+#### traefik.frontend.auth.basic.users

+At your command line, run `htpassword -n yourusername | sed -e s/\\$/\\$\\$/g`.
+This will prompt you to create a password for the user, yourusername, and display that username and a hash to be used with this label e.g. traefik.frontend.auth.basic.users="yourusername:$$apr1$$nbt0MXhi$$TKUDTJe3QPp.lUQFWkqo01" if you input it directly into a compose file, or run just `htpassword -n yourusername` if you want to put the output into your .env file instead and use an environment variable in the compose file e.g. MY_USERNAMES_AND_PASSWORDS="testuser:$apr1$nbt0MXhi$TKUDTJe3QPp.lUQFWkqo01" in your .env file and traefik.frontend.auth.basic.users=${MY_USERNAMES_AND_PASSWORDS} in your compose file (recommended).
+Multiple username:hash combos should be separated by commas.

+#### traefik.frontend.auth.basic.usersFile

+Similar to the above, except instead of making a comma-separated list of users and password hashes, you run `htpassword -c /path/to/passwordfile/to/create yourusername` to create a new password file (overwriting the existing one, if it already exists), or `htpassword /path/to/existing/passwordfile anotheruser` to add or update the password for a user.
+To delete a user from the file, run `htpassword -D /path/to/existing/passwordfile usertobedeleted`.
+This file should be mounted into the traefik container as a volume e.g. /path/to/passwordfile/on/host:/path/to/passwordfile/in/traefik/container and referenced in that location inside the traefik container when applying this label e.g. traefik.frontend.auth.basic.usersFile=/path/to/passwordfile/in/traefik/container

+#### traefik.frontend.auth.digest.users and traefik.frontend.auth.digest.usersFile

+Similar to the above two sections, these labels work more-or-less the same, with .users being put as a comma-separated list in either directly into the compose file or into the .env file and referenced in the compose file, and .usersFile creating a file to mounted in the traefik container and referenced in that location by the label.
+To create the file, run `htdigest -c /path/to/passwordfile youruserrealm yourusername` where realm is a what will be displayed to the user to let them know what they're signing into.
+For more info, see [this page](https://tools.ietf.org/html/rfc2617#section-3.2.1).
+To update the file without overwriting it, run the same command but drop the -c flag e.g. `htdigest /path/to/passwordfile youruserrealm yourusername`

 ## Starting Your Stack

 At your system's command prompt, change directory to the base directory your local copy of this repository and run the following command: